You are currently viewing: Medela - English

 1: Practice makes perfect

-If you’re feeling anxious about breastfeeding in public for the first time, try practising at home in front of a mirror so you can see what you look like while feeding.
+If you’re feeling anxious about breastfeeding in public for the first time, try practicing at home in front of a mirror so you can see what you look like while feeding.
 You’ll probably notice you’re not exposing as much of your breast as you might have imagined, as your baby’s head is covering it.

 You may find breastfeeding in public easier if you do it in a supportive environment for the first few times.
 Visiting a mother and baby group or a cafe with a friend may be better than going to a crowded shopping mall or on a train by yourself.